Gert Postel

-Gert Uwe Postel (born June 18, 1958 in Bremen) is a German impostor, best known for successfully applying several times for public health positions as a medical doctor without ever having received medical education.
+Gert Uwe Postel (born June 18, 1958) is a German impostor, best known for successfully applying several times for public health positions as a medical doctor without ever having received medical education.

 Gert Postel went to Hauptschule and finished his training as a mail carrier.
 Postel himself said that his mother died because of a maladministered depression treatment and that he himself had briefly been in a juvenile ward.
 From these events, he claimed to have gained the motivation to expose and embarrass psychiatry.

 Career as impostor

 Public health officer in Flensburg

 In September 1982, Postel successfully applied for the position of assistant public health officer in Flensburg using the pseudonym of "Dr. med.
 Dr. phil.
 Clemens Bartholdy".
 His true identity was discovered in April 1983 when he lost an identification card bearing his real name and it was found by someone who knew him by his pseudonym.
-As a result Postel had to leave his position in public service.
+As a result, Postel had to leave his position in public service.
 In 1984, he received a suspended sentence and was placed on probation for multiple instances of forgery of documents, unauthorized assumption of academic titles and forgery of health certificates.

 During the eighties, by his own account, he lived seven years in a partnership with a judge.

 Other employments as a medical doctor followed, e.g. in a private clinic and as a surgeon major with the Bundeswehr.

 Senior physician at Zschadraß forensic psychiatry

-After studying theology for a while, Postel managed to return to medical service in 1995 when he applied under his real name to become senior physician at a psychiatry hospital in Zschadraß after seeing the position advertised in Deutsches Ärzteblatt.
+After studying theology for a while, Postel returned to medical service in 1995 when he applied under his real name to become senior physician at a psychiatry hospital in Zschadraß after seeing the position advertised in Deutsches Ärzteblatt.
 Nearly 40 actual physicians and specialists applied for the job.
 Postel and seven others made the short-list and were asked to present a paper to the Appointment Board of the Ministry for Social Affairs.
 Postel was hired after preparing and presenting an original lecture entitled 'Pseudologia Phantastica' or 'Compulsive Deception as Enhancement of the Self in Thomas Mann's exemplary figure of Felix Krull'" based on Thomas Mann's Confessions of Felix Krull.
 When asked about his doctorate, Postel said his thesis was "Cognitive-induced Distortions in the Stereotypical Formation of Judgement" which he characterized as "nothing else than the stringing together of meaningless words."

-Postel was selected for the position and held it for 18 months, during which time received positive performance reviews and was offered a promotion, which he declined.
+Postel was selected for the position and held it for 18 months, during which time he received positive performance reviews and was offered a promotion, which he declined.
 On July 10, 1997, a co-worker recognized him from his earlier fraud in Flensburg, forcing him to go into hiding.
 At that time, an appointment was already set for an interview with Hans Geisler, then Saxony's Minister of State for social affairs, health and family, on the occasion of Postel's appointment to a professorship and to the position of chief of medicine at Saxony's hospital for psychiatry and neurology at Arnsdorf near Dresden.